-Bomster scallops are large, hand-shucked sea scallops that are vacuum-packed and flash frozen on the boat within an hour.
+Bomster scallops are large, hand-shucked sea scallops that are vacuum-packed, and flash frozen on the boat within the hour.
 Bomster’s are also what you would call “dry” scallops, they are rinsed, but not saturated in water to increase their weight.
 I’ve worked in restaurants where the scallops were more water than meat, which is a tragedy.
 They also don’t use sodium tripolyphosphate (STPP) to make them last longer.
 Once thawed, these scallops are like you shucked them yourself!

 This was a one-pound package of sea scallops purchased at their honor-system market in Stonington, Connecticut.
-The scallops were frozen and vacuum sealed at sea aboard one of the Bomster family’s vessels.
+The scallops were frozen, and vacuum sealed at sea aboard one of the Bomster family’s vessels.
 The clear plastic allowed for close inspection of the scallops inside.
 One small paper label mentioned the company and the weight.

 The package contained 11 big sea scallop that were clean and “dry” not dried out.
 They were in pristine condition, looking freshly shucked and good enough to eat as is.
 I could not resist the temptation and I popped one of the smaller scallops in my mouth raw.
-If you never had a a fresh, raw scallop I suggest you try it.
+If you never had a fresh, raw scallop I suggest you try it.
 They have many of the same qualities as a fresh raw oyster.

 Some places jazz it up a bit with a splash of sherry, cream and various herbs, but these scallops were so good and fresh I figured it was best to keep it on the simpler side.

-The Recipe: New England Baked Scallops
+New England Baked ScallopsCuisine: SeafoodDifficulty: Easy

-- 20-24 Ritz brand crackers
+20-24 Ritz brand crackers

-- 1 Tbsp butter
+1 Tbsp Butter

-- fresh ground pepper
+fresh ground Pepper